mobarski/vimes2/README.md

 - Wirth's machine is 2-3 times slower than register machines without stack frames.

-- VMs written in C are typically twice as fast as those written in Nim.

 - C enables more performant dispatch techniques, such as indirect and direct threading.

 - Indirect and direct threading are twice as fast as switch-based dispatch.